 The Nation consultations have identified areas for further development in pursuit of Aboriginal objectives and outcomes in water management, including Cultural Heritage, Native Title and cultural flows.
-The NSW government has taken several initiatives in this regard, with the most important of these being the development and implementation of the 2021 NSW Water Strategy1.
-A new inland waters 'closing the gap' target is also under active consideration by governments across the country.
-Further engagement with First Nations will be a critical component of these initiatives.
+The NSW Government has taken several initiatives in this regard, with the most important of these being the development and implementation of the 2021 NSW Water Strategy1 and the upcoming Western Regional Water Strategy2.